SNAP Benefits in Michigan: How to Apply and Qualify

 Breads and cereals

-It's also helpful to know what you cannot buy with your EBT card.
-SNAP benefits do not cover non-food items, vitamins, or any food that is sold hot and ready to eat.
-Ineligible items include:
+It's also important to know what you cannot buy with your EBT card.
+SNAP benefits do not cover non-food items, alcohol, or foods sold hot and ready to eat.
+Items you cannot purchase include:

 Beer, wine, liquor, cigarettes, or tobacco